NAPPLSKKU/rat_singularity/README.md

 If you encounter any complications, please refer to the official [Singularity documentation](https://singularity.lbl.gov/install-linux)

+**Warning: This method currently does not work with Singularity 3.X.
+Please use Singularity Versions 2.X**

 ## Building the Singularity container from the def file
 Since the JSNS2-RAT repository is private, it is necessary to manually copy it into the container on build.
 First clone the JSNS2-RAT repository to your current working directory via